Cybertas/A-Simple-Bash-Scripting-Guide/README.md

         - e.g. Loops, Functions, Positional Parameters...

 ## Prerequisites
-- A Bash Environment, which is the default Shell on many Linux Distros.
+- A Bash Shell, which comes by default on many Linux Distros.
-- To learn Bash on Windows, use WSL2 or a Virtual Machine.
+- To learn Bash on Windows, use Windows Linux Sub-system or Virtual Machines.

 ## Resources
 - **For Advanced Usage:** [Advanced Bash-Scripting Guide](https://tldp.org/LDP/abs/html/)